SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/Setting_up_a_new_DMS/Setting_up_a_new_DMS_in_DataMiner_Cube.md

 > [!NOTE]
 >
-> - You should not set the cluster name for each DMA.
-This will be done automatically upon adding the DMA to the DMS.
+> - Only use the *Join cluster* button when you set up the master DMA.
+When you add other DMAs, the cluster name will be set automatically.
 > - It is also possible to migrate elements from one DMA to another within a DMS.
 For more information, see [Migrating elements in a DataMiner System](xref:Migrating_elements_in_a_DataMiner_System).